paulchyz/OCI_Streaming_Pipeline/README.md

 12. The remaining details on the `Configure Variables` page can be left as their default values or updated to fit your needs.
 13. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 14. Select the checkbox for `Run Apply`, and click `Create`.
 You can monitor the deployment by monitoring the `Logs` window.
-15. Once the selected resources have been provisioned, click `Job Resources` to open a page that shows details about the resources that were provisioned.
+15. Once the selected resources have been provisioned, click `Job resources` to open a page that shows details about the resources that were provisioned.
 16. Copy the name of the deployed compartment to your clipboard for later use.
 You can find the name of the compartment under the `Name` column, where the value under `Type` appears as `oci_identity_compartment`.
 17. Keep this browser tab open, as we will refer to this page later in this lab.
 Duplicate the current browser tab, and proceed using the new browser tab.
 	\